HaikunXu/BSE/README.md

     `devtools::install_github('HaikunXu/BSE',ref='main')`

 3. If any fishery definition for the three tropical tunas is changed, modify the species-specific fishery (create.fishery.flg.f) and strata (create.strat.flg.f) definition functions and the associated area substitution matrices.
+Also, edit the code that is the last resort for finding a substitution (substitute.f).
 Please contact Haikun Xu (hkxu\@iattc.org) if you need help to update the fishery definition in this package's functions for your assessment.

 4. Run species-specific data extraction R markdown code that can be found [here](https://github.com/HaikunXu/BSE/tree/main/manual)